bcgsc/mavis/docs/inputs/reference.md

 awk '{print $2"\t"$3"\t"$4"\t"$1} GRCh37_hg19_variants_2016-05-15.txt > dgv_hg19_variants.tab
 ```

-Note in hg19 the column is called \"name\" and in hg38 the column is
+Note in hg19 the column is called "name" and in hg38 the column is
-called \"variantaccession\".
+called "variantaccession".
 An example is shown below

     #chr     start   end     name
     1       1       2300000 nsv482937